heartnetkung/joi-auto-admin/README.md

       - `label` string - label for the cascader component
       - `compLabels` [string] - labels of other fields used to store input result
       - `options` [node] | enum - all possible choices for cascader, see ant design API
-        - enum can be 'th-address' for thai province/district/tumbon/zipcode data
+        - The enum can be 'th-address' for thai province/district/tumbon/zipcode data
       - `asyncLoad` async([selectedNode])=>{} - only for async load.
 Disable field search once this field is provided.
       - `fieldHide` boolean | (formValue, currentStep)=>boolean - same as above.
       - `step` number - same as above.